Why You Should Concentrate On Improving Sash Windows Cambridge

 4. Ventilation

-Sashes that do not slide easily.
+Sashes that do not move effortlessly.

-In the I920s and the I930s steel casement windows grew in popularity due to their strength, slim and cheap and were in line with the trend for healthy living.
-Studies have shown that softwood sash windows are as efficient as PVC-u windows, and may even be more attractive.
+In the I920s and the I930s steel casement windows grew in popularity due to their strength, slim and cheap, and complemented the vogue for healthy living.
+Studies have shown that softwood sash window are just as efficient as PVC-u windows and can even be more attractive.

 5. Maintenance